HELP US EMPOWER YOUR WORKFORCE

 If your organisation has a payroll of over £3 million you will pay a contribution (0.5% of your total payroll) into the apprenticeship levy.
 This is part of your PAYE payment.

 This goes into your Digital Apprenticeship Service (DAS) account.
-The DAS can only be used to fund apprenticeships and is topped up by a further 10% by the Government.
+The DAS can only be used to fund apprenticeships.

 Payments are made from the DAS to the training provider every month.
-If there are insufficient funds in your levy account we will be advised and be required to raise an invoice to you for 5% of the shortfall.
+If there are insufficient funds in your levy account we will be advised and be required to raise an invoice to you for the shortfall.
+From April 2026, the government will contribute 75% of the sortfall, with the employer contributing the remaining 25%.

 You will need to set up a Digital Apprenticeship Service (DAS) account to secure funding.
 Don’t worry though, we can help you with this .